BelenMU/BelenMU.github.io/README.md

 # Based on Martin Saveski's Website

 ## Updates guide
-Change one of the files in `_data`, unless you are changing the look of the website.
+Change one of the files in `_data` or `index.html`, unless you are changing the look of the website.

 Test changes with:
 ```